Deetanshu/about-me/README.md

 Please find my Resume as well as a summary of my thesis in this repository.
 I've done several projects in college, and have always approached Machine Learning & Deep Learning from a mathematical perspective.
 An [example](https://www.icloud.com/keynote/0SfR3sW2gOXtq3ngIWFSXRPwQ#comprehension) of my work in college when it comes to explaining topics in ML.

+> "What I cannot create, I do not understand" - Richard Feynman

+Apart from the projects listed in my Resume, almost every topic I've studied in the field of AI has a practical implementation as well.

 Thank you for your interest.